joshuang321/win32/README.md

 # win32
-Collection of programs written with win32.
+Collection of programs written with win32 mostly in C/C++.

 ## cube
 A simple program that I wrote using GDI that sort of looks like a cube.